Eschlikon railway station

 Eschlikon railway station (Bahnhof Eschlikon) is a railway station in the municipality of Eschlikon, in the Swiss canton of Thurgau.
 It is an intermediate stop on the standard gauge St. Gallen–Winterthur line of Swiss Federal Railways.
+The station is located on the border of fare zones 915 and 917 of the Ostwind tariff network.

 Services

 The following services stop at Eschlikon: